tastyigniter/TastyIgniter/README.md

 ### merge-scripts

 A `"merge-scripts": true` setting enables merging the contents of the `scripts` section of included files as well.
 The normal merge mode for the scripts section is to accept the first version of any key found (e.g. a key in the master config wins over the version found in any imported config).
 If `replace` mode is active ([see above](#replace)) then this behavior changes and the last key found will win (e.g. the key in the master config is replaced by the key in the imported config).

+Note: [custom commands][] added by merged configuration will work when invoked as `composer run-script my-cool-command` but will not be available using the normal `composer my-cool-command` shortcut.

 Running tests